Madina Town

 Madina Town is a residential neighborhood in Faisalabad, Pakistan.

-It is located near Susan Road and is considered one of the posh parts of the city.
+Located near Susan Road, it is considered one of the posh parts of the city.
 It became a municipal administration area (town) in 2005.
-Madina town and Saeed colony No. 1 & 2 are urban areas of Madina town.
+Madina Town and Saeed Colony No. 1 & 2 are urban areas of Madina Town.

 Its main villages are Bhaiwala, Gatti, Manawala, and Dhuddi Wala.
 It is mainly situated between Canals 213/RB and 214/RB.

 Education

-Majority of residents are well-educated and speak Punjabi but can also speak fluent Urdu and English as well.
-Madina Town is developing rapidly and a number of major schools and colleges of the city are located there.
-These include the following:
+A number of major schools and colleges of the city are located in Madina Town.
+These include: